 Nobert’s death is (or was?) being investigated by the Los Angeles County Sheriff’s Department’s detective bureau by a detective who can’t be bothered to return telephone calls from WEHOville about the matter.

-It hasn’t come up at our Public Safety Commission’s meetings, a number of which have been cancelled this year.
+It hasn’t come up at our Public Safety Commission’s meetings, a number of which have been canceled this year.
 Yet the commission, when it does meet, continues to take time to call out the names of law enforcement officers killed in the line of duty across the United States and then sits silently through most presentations by the Sheriff’s Station and the L.A.
 County Fire Department.
-Rarely do its members, with one exception, take a moment to raise questions about incidents like this one, which have yet to be explained.
+Rarely do its members, with one exception, take a moment to raise questions about incidents like this one, which has yet to be explained.

 What we do know about Adrian Barritt Nobert is that he was an aspiring actor who grew up in Ohio and lived for a time in Chicago.
 He had a minor role as a sniper in a film titled “Approaching Midnight.”
 And he has had extensive experience as a restaurant server.